ActualCassandra/SecuringMultiVendorCloudsPart2/Labs/Modules/Preparing-the-Environments.md

  # AWS
  You should create a trial account (if you do not already have an account) 24 hours prior to doing the labs.

- You can skip the next subsection if you want to use an existing account.
+ You can skip most of the next subsection if you want to use an existing account, skip to Step 10 if this is the case.
 ## Steps to create your AWS trial account
 1. Go to https://aws.amazon.com/free/.
 Click 'Create a a Free Account'.
 2. Type the email address you would like to use for the trial as well as a unique AWS account name, and click 'Verify email address'.
 You'll be sent an email to the same address containing a verification code.
 Enter the code and select verify.
 Double check your spam folder if you do not see the AWS email verification email.